Quicr/old-quicr-spec/quicr-spec.md

 the priority queue for retransmission after it is considered lost by the congestion control algorithm.

-The transport will encrypt the data being sent with a per sender symmetric key.
+The transport will encrypt and authenticate the data being sent with a per sender symmetric key.

 Reliably packets are retransmitted based on getting information from the